 If a type argument list conforms to a type parameter list, the combination of the parameterized type together with the type argument list is itself a type, called an applied type.
 We also call the applied type an instantiation of the generic type.

-For a generic type x, the instantiations Y and z of x represent the same type if and only if for every A in the list of type arguments specified in Y and corresponding B in the list of type arguments specified in z, A is exactly the same type as B, and the variance of A is the same as B.
+For a generic type x, the instantiations y and z of x represent the same type if and only if for every type parameter p of x and corresponding type arguments A in Y and B in Z: